The Winter Fuel Payment and Warm Home Discount

 The money won't be paid to you directly – it'll be added as credit to your electricity account.
 This usually happens between October and March (you might be able to get the discount applied to your gas bill if you're a dual-fuel customer – i.e. you have a combined plan for gas and electricity with the same supplier).
 If you use a prepayment meter, you'll probably be given a top-up voucher.

-If your electricity supplier is part of the Warm Home Discount scheme then you don't need to apply for it – you'll get the payment automatically, provided you or your partner receive the Guarantee Credit part of Pension Credit.
-In June 2025, the government announced that households receiving other means-tested benefits, such as the Savings Credit portion of Pension Credit, Universal Credit and Housing Benefit will also qualify for autumn/winter 2025-2026 (in previous years those getting these other benefits also had to have high energy costs, based on a government assessment of the type, age and size of their property, but the government has announced that it's withdrawing this requirement).
+- another means-tested benefits, such as the Savings Credit portion of Pension Credit, Universal Credit or Housing Benefit (in previous years people getting these other benefits also had to have high energy costs, based on a government assessment of the type, age and size of their property, but the government has announced that it's withdrawing this requirement).

+Most eligible households will receive the Warm Home Discount automatically.
 If you're eligible, you'll usually receive a letter between November and January telling you about the discount.
 If you haven't received a letter by mid-January and you think you're eligible, then you can contact the Warm Home Discount helpline on 0800 030 9322.

-For more information call Age Cymru Advice on 03300 564 365
+For more information call Age Cymru Advice on 0300 303 44 98